PlaceOS/docs/how-to/location-services/area-management.md

 ## Data Model

 This is the state data that is exposed.
-It is used for display on a realtime interface and for analytics.
+It's used for display on a real-time interface and for analytics.
 Frontends can binding to the data points described below.

 ### Overview

-an overview of the building is provided
+This provides an overview of the building.

 ```yaml